Bhanuprakash211203/spotify_app1/README.md

-spotify clone project files and is still under progress.
+spotify clone project files and is still under development.